wangyanhui666/MicroCinema.github.io/README.md

-# CCEdit
+# MicroCinema

-This is the anonymous repository that illustrate video results of CCEdit.
+This is the repository that illustrate video results of MicroCinema.

 Please open the [website](https://wangyanhui666.github.io/MicroCinema.github.io/) to see the results.